kotlinhow/kotlin-how/content/level-one/twosum-1-a.md

             }
         }
     }
-    throw new IllegalArgumentException("No two sum solution");
+    throw new IllegalArgumentException("No couple of numbers satisfies target");
 }
 ```